kehantan/labbook/docs/buffers_solutions/pmsf.rst

 #.
 Dissolve 17.4 mg (0.0174 g) of PMSF powder in 10 mL of isopropyl alcohol.
 #.
 Mix well, vortex if necessary.
 #.
 Filter with 0.22 um syringe filter.
 #.
-Labe and store in 4 C.
+Label and store at 4 C.